jumpingjoy/watchnationpro/apple-watch-series-6-review.md

 #### How well the swimming activity is tracked in the Apple watch series 6?
 Our rating: ★★★★☆ | 🙂

 Under ISO standard, a water resistance rating of 50 meters is guaranteed.
 So you can take it not only for the pool even for ocean swimming too.
-Please check Water Lock before getting into swimming to prevent your watch touch screen's activation.
+Please check Water Lock before getting into swimming to prevent your watch touch screen’s activation.
 If you have selected swim mode, it automatically activates Watch Lock.

 ### Apple watch series 6 Review: Outdoor Recreation Activity Related Features
 {% include image.html img="apple-watch-series-6-quick-feature-check.webp" alt="Alt for image" caption="apple-watch-series-6-quick-feature-check" align="center" %}